 Your desperation to see keeps you from seeing.

-In this place, we see not with our eyes, but with our whole being.
+In this place, you see not with your eyes, but with your being.”

 It is a place that asks for your full participation,

 accessing all of your senses and trusting different ways of knowing.

 A place that reveals hard-earned truth and wisdom that lasts.

 Light would never be so generous with its depths.

 So, on these long nights of winter solstice

 and find not fear, but peace and courage